peterPgk/pes/PROJECT.md

-###Install
+###Installation instructions

+- Run composer install to install all dependencies.
+- Copy `.env.example` as `.env` where to store all sensitive information.
-- Populate proper data for connect to the MYSQL in .env file in project root.
+- Create empty database, and populate proper data in `.env` for connecting to MYSQL.
 - in Console, run

     ```php artisan migrate --seed```

   for creating all necessary tables and seeding some data in the database
+ - Run

+    ```php artisan key:generate``` for generation of encryption key
+-

 ###Packages
 - Spatie  [LaravelPermissions](https://github.com/spatie/laravel-permission) package.
 Very powerful package for managing roles and permissions.
 Here I am using roles via permissions.